-In Spain, education external assessments are partially transferred to regions (Autonomous Communities), although the Ministry of Education is theoretically responsible to organise national assessments.
-While other regions in Spain also do run external assessments, the ISEI-IVEI's EDs have three fundamental advantages, especially when it comes to comparability of results and its usage of data for research.
+In Spain, education external assessments are partially transferred to regions (Autonomous Communities), although the Ministry of Education is theoretically responsible for organizing national assessments.
+While other regions in Spain also run external assessments, the ISEI-IVEI's EDs have three fundamental advantages, especially when it comes to the comparability of results and its usage of data for research.
 First, its aforementioned longitudinal structure.
 Second, as in PISA, EDs have common items throughout the years to compare students' learning over time and across cohorts.
-And third, the ISEI-IVEI EDs are the only regional evaluations that are applied by an external party outside the schools and the system, and therefore, the reliability of the data is much higher.
+Third, the ISEI-IVEI EDs are the only regional evaluations that are applied by an external party outside the schools and the system, and therefore, the reliability of the data is much higher.

 The 2021 edition was conditioned by the circumstances regarding school reopening while COVID-19 pandemic outbreaks were still relevant and the incidence of the virus was prevalent and high.
-Like all schools in Spain, the Basque Country closed its schools between March 12 up until the end of the school year 2019/2020.
-During school year 2020/21, all schools reopened successfully, but many school operated in morning shift to reduce the risk of contagion during lunch breaks in indoor spaces.
-Schools were pressed to provide the regular services in a compressed schedule, whereas at the same time they had to attend individual needs of the students most harmed by the school closures between March and June 2020.
-OECD data suggests that the Spanish education system was successful regarding the school reopening campaign in 2020/21: while Spain stood 10th among OECD countries with fewer school days lost by December 31st, the system advanced to the 4th position by May 31st.
+Like all schools in Spain, the Basque Country closed its schools between March 12 and the end of the school year 2019/2020.
+During the school year 2020/21, all schools reopened successfully, but many schools operated in the morning shift to reduce the risk of contagion during lunch breaks in indoor spaces.
+Schools were pressed to provide regular services in a compressed schedule, whereas, at the same time, they had to attend individual needs of the students most harmed by the school closures between March and June 2020.
+OECD data suggest that the Spanish education system was successful regarding the school reopening campaign in 2020/21: while Spain stood 10th among OECD countries with fewer school days lost by December 31, the system advanced to the 4th position by May 31.6

-Data from the Basque Education system shows that the proportion of classes opened in the school year 2020/21 was always above 98.4% and on average near 99%, with the months of January to March (prior to the EDs) witnessing a participation always over 98.6%, even with a COVID-19 outbreak taking place in January 2021.
-This figure is no different from the national figure in Spain, which stood between 98.6% and 99.7% in January-March 2021.
-These numbers were similar in the period of September to December 2020.
+Data from the Basque Education system shows that the proportion of classes opened in the school year 2020/21 was always above 98.4% and on average near 99%, with January to March (before the EDs) witnessing participation always over 98.6%, even with a COVID-19 outbreak taking place in January 2021.
+This figure is no different from the national figure in Spain, which stood between 98.6 and 99.7% in January-March 2021.
+These numbers were similar from September to December 2020.8

-Given the difficulties faced by schools regarding reopening, ISEI-IVEI allowed, for its first time, that schools would participate in the EDs on a voluntary basis: once schools made their decisions, students within participating schools were not allowed to refuse to participate.
-Whereas in regular year, the rate of participation of schools and students was consistently in very high numbers (above 95% of schools), the 2021 edition of EDs took place with a reduced sample of schools (130 schools, compared to 326 schools in the control cohort), which enrol around 38% of students.
+Given the difficulties faced by schools regarding reopening, ISEI-IVEI allowed, for the first time, that schools would participate in the EDs voluntarily.
+Once schools made their decisions, students within participating schools were not allowed to refuse to participate, whereas in regular years, the rate of participation of schools and students was consistently in very high numbers (above 95% of schools), the 2021 edition of EDs took place with a reduced sample of schools (130 schools, compared to 326 schools in the control cohort), which enrol around 38% of students.